Agriculture

 • The spacing of your sprinkler units or pipes should be spaced as per your field crop and agro-mechanical vehicles and tools used.

-Advantages of Sprinkler Irrigation
+What are the Advantages of Using Sprinkler Irrigation System?

-• Saves water up to 30%
+• This method helps save water up to 30% compared to traditional flood irrigation.

-• Less problem of clogging of sprinkler nozzles due to sediment laden water
+• Less problem of clogging of sprinkler nozzles due to sediment laden water.

-Challenges in Sprinkler Irrigation
+What are some Challenges in Sprinkler Irrigation Method?

-• Evaporation loss when operating under high temperatures
+• Evaporation loss when operating under high temperatures.

-• Uneven water distribution leads to difficulty in irrigation due to high winds
+• Uneven water distribution leads to difficulty in irrigation due to high winds.

-• High initial cost
+• High initial cost.

-• Highly impermeable soils are not suitable
+• Highly impermeable soil is not suitable.

 • High water pressure requirement (>2.5kg/cm2)